utreexo/biptreexo/utreexo-validation-bip.md

 purposes.
 This is added so that if there are changes in the preimage of the hash, the version tag helps to avoid misinterpretation.

-The Utreexo version tag is the SHA512 hash of the string `UtreexoV1`, which is represented as the slice `[85 116 114 101 101 120 111 86 49]` and hex `0x5574726565786f5631`.
+The Utreexo version tag is the SHA512 hash of the string `UtreexoV1`, which is represented as the vector `[85 116 114 101 101 120 111 86 49]` and hex `0x5574726565786f5631`.
 (The resulting 64 byte output is
 `5b832db8ca26c25be1c542d6cceddda8c145615cff5c35727fb3462610807e20ae534dc3f64299199931772e03787d18156eb3151e0ed1b3098bdc8445861885`).